Shadow Galactica: Sailor Aluminum Siren

 Aluminum Siren first appears in Act 44 on the roof of Jūban High School and attacks Usagi and Seiya with Galactica Tsunami.
-She succeeds in stealing the starseeds of Sailor Mercury and Sailor Jupiter, killing them instantly; then Sailor Star Maker and Sailor Star Fighter kill her.
+She succeeds in stealing the star seeds of Sailor Mercury and Sailor Jupiter, killing them instantly; then Sailor Star Maker and Sailor Star Fighter kill her.
+Princess Kakyuu later reveals that Aluminum Siren eliminated Sailor Mermaid, the Guardian of her home planet Mermaid, in order to get Galaxia's bracelets.
 According to the Materials Collection, she sings and writes ballads as a hobby.